 People with ID have a higher prevalence of adverse health conditions, less access to health promotion programs, inadequate attention to care needs, and inadequate access to quality health care services.
 Systemic challenges exacerbate these disparities, including limited training of, and inadequate reimbursement for, providers.
 As a result, people with ID are often excluded from existing health care systems, and have inequitable opportunity for health.
 To address and end health disparities in a sustainable way, Special Olympics needs other organizations to include people with ID in existing health programs and services.
 Inclusion is not only a matter of social justice but also impacts costs to society.
 Sometimes people with ID don't have access to health services, but other times they receive separate, parallel services.
-While separate services may have been designed to address inadequate access to health allows for people with ID to take full advantage of the benefits of the same health programs and services experienced by people who do not have ID.
+While separate services may have been designed to address inadequate access to health services, they are often costly and ultimately unsustainable efforts.
+Inclusive health allows for people with ID to take full advantage of the benefits of the same health programs and services experienced by people who do not have ID.